Tealium/win-tagger/README.md

 ### Alternate XAML behavior for WinRT
 For convenience, an attached behavior has also been created for use in XAML for the purpose of reporting custom events.
+At the moment, this feature is only available in WinRT projects.
 To use this, first register the "Tealium" namespace at the top of your XAML file(s):

 ```html